bhindawas bird sanctuary

 Bhindawas wildlife Sanctuary and the lake including many migratory bird makes for an offbeat day trip from Delhi.

-Last weekend happened to be my second weekend at home, with no travelling at all.
-I was bored and desperately seeking a quick escape from Delhi.
+Last weekend happened to be my second weekend at home in Faridabad, with no travelling at all.
+I was bored and desperately seeking a quick escape near Delhi.

 The only thing was, I had only a day to spare (I am leaving for Northeast India soon) and didn’t want to go anywhere beyond 150km from Delhi, hence Bhindawas Lake and bird sanctuary — located less than 70km from Delhi — felt like a good plan.